biorack/blink/README.md

   -m M, --min_matches M
                         minimum matches to include in output

-  -f, --force           force file(s) to be remade if they exist -o O, --out_dir O     change output location for output file(s)
+  --fast_format         use fast .npz format to store scores instead of .tab -f, --force           force file(s) to be remade if they exist -o O, --out_dir O     change output location for output file(s)